Promotional videos: internal and external, live action and animated.

 Promo videos are really great for subject matter that is visual as they promote what the viewer is seeing.

-“There are occasions when to the viewer, information on the background of the company, who is in charge and what the culture is like just doesn’t matter.
-Instead there is a need to ‘see’ something in all its glory, or just get key information on the solution to a problem.
-This is when a promo video delivers a far better outcome than a corporate video does.
+“There are occasions when information on the background of the company, who is in charge and what the culture is like just doesn’t matter to the viewer.
+Instead there is a need to ‘see’ something in all its glory, or get key information on the solution to a problem.
+This is when a promo video delivers a far better outcome than a corporate video.
 It isn’t about what you want to say, it’s about what the viewer wants to know.
 Delivering a clean message without boring information on the company is highly effective.”

 What are the benefits of having a promo?

 There are many benefits of having a promotional video – we’ve listed just a few below for you.

 - Allows you to use visuals to ‘sell’ your product, service or event to viewers more effectively